-Centinela was formed during 2014 from the merger of the Esperanza and El Tesoro mines.
-Centinela is located in Chile's Antofagasta region, 1,350 km north of Santiago, in an important region with sulphide and oxide deposits.
+Centinela was formed in 2014 from the merger of the Esperanza and El Tesoro mining companies.
+Centinela mines sulphide and oxide deposits 1,350 km north of Santiago in the Antofagasta Region, one of Chile’s most important mining areas.

-It produces copper concentrate (containing gold and silver) through a milling and flotation process at Centinela Concentrates and copper cathodes using a solvent extraction electrowinning process ("SX-EW") at Centinela Cathodes.VISIT OUR WEBSITE FOR DETAILS
+Centinela produces copper concentrate (containing gold and silver) through a milling and flotation process, and molybdenum concentrate.
+It also produces copper in cathodes, using the solvent extraction and electrowinning (SX-EW) process.VISIT OUR WEBSITE FOR DETAILS

 Centinela’s performance strengthened during the year with the copper grade and throughput in the sulphide line increasing quarter by quarter.
 Additionally, the new Encuentro Oxides plant commissioned in 2017 achieved its design throughput capacity during the year, increasing cathode production by 28,000 tonnes and utilising most of the SX-EW plant’s production capacity.